JustinValentine/Reinforcement-Learning-Workshop-2022/README.md

 ### More info
 - A good artical to help you get started with OpenAi Gym is [here](https://blog.paperspace.com/getting-started-with-openai-gym/)
-- Another article that was very helpful for setting up the Atari environments is [here](https://blog.devgenius.io/teaching-a-neural-network-to-play-the-breakout-game-793ad7d1b20e)
+- Another article that was very helpful for setting up the Atari environment is [here](https://blog.devgenius.io/teaching-a-neural-network-to-play-the-breakout-game-793ad7d1b20e)